Utstedt 10. november 2008

 - The business case will normally be accepted prior to the commencement of the risk assessment.

-Executive Board approval of government bond issuers
+Executive Board approval of government bond issuers, financial instruments and markets

 - Preparations for implementation may start prior to approval where these do not commit Norges Bank Investment Management to invest, or where unacceptable costs may be incurred.